Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

     ))
     ```

-After enabling this setting, Amplitude will track the following events:
+When you enable this setting, Amplitude tracks the following events:

 -`[Amplitude] Application Installed`, this event fires when a user opens the application for the first time right after installation, by observing the `UIApplicationDidFinishLaunchingNotification` notification underneath.
 -`[Amplitude] Application Updated`, this event fires when a user opens the application after updating the application, by observing the `UIApplicationDidFinishLaunchingNotification` notification underneath.